-The IDBR employment data at local unit level were aggregated to 4 figure SIC codes at 1x1 km resolution using grid references provided in the database.
+Employment data at local unit level were aggregated to 4 figure SIC codes at 1 km2 resolution using grid references provided in the IDBR database.
 The employment totals for each sector were then multiplied by the appropriate fuel intensity values to make maps of fuel use across the UK.
 It has been assumed that fuel intensity for each sector is uniform across the sector.
 Although this latter assumption is likely to represent a simplification of real world conditions, it is necessary given the absence of more detailed estimates of fuel use.